ipolychr/content-mlops/docs/evidently_ai.md

 data_drift_report
 ~~~

-#### Data Drift Report for Music Genre Classification
+#### Data Drift Report for Speech Emotion Recognition

 ![Data Drift Report](images/data_drift.png)

 #### Data Quality Tests

-In the domain of music genre classification, maintaining data integrity is crucial, and Evidently's Data Quality report
+In the domain of Speech Emotion Recognition, maintaining data integrity is crucial, and Evidently's Data Quality report
 stands as a vital instrument for this task.
 Seamlessly integrated into the pipeline, this report enables thorough
 evaluations of data batches, even without a reference dataset, using the DataQualityTestPreset within a Test Suite.
 It
 furnishes users with comprehensive insights into descriptive statistics, uncovering crucial aspects such as missing